 BA’s heyday was 1880-1930, right around when this city became the country’s capital, and when agriculture money brought the land owners in Argentina to Dubai status.
 That’s right, Dubai.
 The locals claim Argentina was the wealthiest country in the world at that time.
 Like Dubai today, the city went into a frantic building boom and instead of looking towards Spain for inspiration, the city replicated Baron Georges-Eugène Haussmann’s Parisian layout.

 The main square, Plaza de Mayo, was adjusted so that spectacular boulevards could fan out like rays of the sun.
 The square’s government building, the Cabildo, which remains as one of the few colonial structures still standing, was cut in half to make way for one of the boulevards.
 The square’s park, like many in the city, is a Parisian design.
-Casa Rosada, BA’s version of the White House (though the President does not reside here and the building is pink, which is -some say- a result of bull blood mixed in with the sealant on the building) directly faces the Cabildo.
+Casa Rosada, BA’s version of the White House (though the President doesn’t reside here and the building is pink, which is -some say- a result of bull blood mixed with the sealant on the building) directly faces the Cabildo.
 These two heads at either end of the square mark one of the most important spots in the city, being where the city began in 1580.
 The square itself, however, only provides a glimpse into the city’s beauty, design, and personality.

 Buenos Aires is enchanting, but familiar.
 There’s an acute feeling of being on the other side of the world, way down here in the Southern Hemisphere, yet the city’s welcoming people and stunning architecture makes it feel like home.